Tudat/tudat/tutorials/applicationWalkthroughs/SimsFlanaganTrajectoryDesign.rst

         /tudatBundle/tudatExampleApplications/libraryExamples/bin/applications/application_PagmoSimsFlanaganTrajectoryExample.exe exited with code 0

 The comparison between the hodographically shaped trajectory and the Sims-Flanagan results is provided in the plot below.
-The upper plots present the shaped trajectory design (and corresponding thrust, thrust acceleration, and mass profiles), along with the approximate Sims-Flanagan initial guess derived from that those shaping results.
+The upper plots present the shaped trajectory design (and corresponding thrust, thrust acceleration, and mass profiles), along with the approximate Sims-Flanagan initial guess derived from that the shaping method results.
 The middle plots represent the Sims-Flanagan results, obtained from that initial guess (they are superimposed with the shaping results).
 Finally, the bottom plots directly show the difference between hodographic shaping and Sims-Flanagan results.

 .. figure:: images/SimsFlanaganResults.png